theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 layout: post
 title: Why Africa Needs To Change Its Higher Education Model
 ---
 It is often said that a country's economic might greatly depends on the strength of its institutions of higher learning.
 This assertion has held true across all the past centuries and it is even truer in this century.
 The ancient **Greeks** and the **Romans** had their **Academies**.
-The **British Empire** had its revered Universities of **Oxford** and **Campridge** (Ox-bridge), which are still beacons of higher education up to this day.
+The **British Empire** had its revered Universities of **Oxford** and **Cambridge** (Oxbridge), which are still beacons of higher education up to this day.

 Perhaps the best example of the correlation between a country's economic might and its higher education is the United States of America.
 The USA rose to become the most powerful nation on earth, partly because of its unrivalled institutions of higher learning. **Harvard**, **Yale**, **Stanford**, **MIT**, **CMU**, **Princeton** (among many other excellent American universities),  have become an envy of the world.
 These institutions have led in carrying out cutting-edge **research and development** activities that have sometimes proved to be crucial to their nation's survival.
-For instance, during the second world war, the **US Department of Defence** did a lot of military research in collaboration with academic institutions like Harvard and MIT.
+For instance, during the second world war, the **US Department of Defense** did a lot of military research in collaboration with academic institutions like Harvard and MIT.

 In more recent history, countries like Israel, India, Singapore and South Korea have blazed the trail of higher education.
 Through institutions like the **Technion - Israel Institute of Technology**, **National University of Singapore**, **Korean Advanced Institute of Science and Technology** (KAIST) and the **Indian Institutes of Technology**, these nations have positioned themselves at the forefront of technologocal research and innovation.